Future Of Money

 Essentially, a CBDC is a digital form of fiat currency, such as the European Central Bank’s digital euro project.
 For most countries, a CBDC is not intended to replace fiat currency but rather to complement it.
 These currencies would be regulated by a governmental or monetary figure—providing financial regulation—and would be pegged to the fiat currency’s value.
 Theoretically, this reduces some of the inherent risks of cryptocurrency due to its decentralization and volatility.

 A CBDC also would help provide financial inclusion for unbanked members of society and would directly connect consumers to central banks.
-Not only would this help bring down infrastructure and transaction costs, it would also decrease the likelihood of third-party risks such as bank failures.
+Not only would this help bring down infrastructure and transaction costs, but it would also decrease the likelihood of third-party risks such as bank failures.

 Our final prediction is one we can already see taking place throughout society today.
 Within the last few decades, we’ve seen an increase in digital financial services such as online banking.
 However, their full potential remains unrealized.